1st and 2nd Year National Championships at Woodward Academy

-* The LD topic will be the January/February NSDA resolution (Resolved: The United States ought not provide military aid to authoritarian regimes.).
+* The LD topic will be the January/February NSDA resolution (Resolved: States ought to eliminate their nuclear arsenals.)

-* The Policy topic will be the NFHS resolution (Resolved: The United States federal government should substantially reduce its restrictions on legal immigration to the United States.).
+* The Policy topic will be the NFHS resolution (Resolved: The United States federal government should substantially reduce Direct Commercial Sales and/or Foreign Military Sales of arms from the United States.)

 * The first year policy division does not observe the Georgia Forensic Coaches' Association argument restrictions for novice divisions.

 * The National Association of Secondary School Principals has placed this program on the 2018-19 NASSP List of Approved Contests, Programs, and Activities for Students.